-Dozens of Ghislaine Maxwell documents released, show emails with Epstein
+Ghislaine Maxwell documents released, show emails with Epstein

 Epstein adds that Ghislaine was in “very long-term committed relationship” at the time of his plea and she’s had limited contact with him since.

 Three days later, Maxwell emailed Epstein asking if he would publicly say “shelley” was his girlfriend.
-“I think she was from end 99 to 2002.”
+“I think she was from end 99 to 2002," she wrote.
 Shelly’s identity is unclear.

 Epstein wrote back the next day saying that was fine with him.
 He told Maxwell she has “done nothing wrong” and should “go outside, head high, not as an esacsping [sic] convict.
 Go to parties.
 Deal with it.”

 The document release was ordered by a New York district judge last week following Maxwell's arrest on July 2, according to Reuters.
-She has been charged with allegedly helping Epstein recruit and traffick three underage girls between 1994 and 1997.
+She has been charged with allegedly helping Epstein recruit and traffick underage girls between 1994 and 1997.

-The documents come from a 2015 defamation suit brought by Virginia Guiffre, who says she was used as a sex slave as a minor by Epstein and Maxwell.
+The documents come from a 2015 defamation suit brought by Virginia Giuffre, who says she was used as a sex slave as a minor by Epstein and Maxwell.